 Enacted by Congress in 1977, the FCPA prohibits providing something of value (e.g., a bribe or corrupt payment) to one or more foreign officials to advance an organization's business interests.
 Increased government enforcement activities over the past several years have made this a high-risk area for employers that do not take adequate steps to prevent conduct that could lead to liability.
-See also SEC's Spotlight on the FCPA; SEC's Resource Guide on the FCPA.

 The FCPA specifically prohibits offering, giving or promising to give any money or anything else of value, or authorizing such payment or gift, to any foreign official for the purpose of:

 - Influencing that official to take any act or make any decision or inducing that official to take or not take an action in violation of his or her lawful duty; or